KGHALAMB/AirStage/v2_manual_test_results.md

             "success": "boolean"
         }

-    5.2 Signing in as a user - /user/signin/ (GET)
+    5.2 Signing in as a user - /user/signin/ (POST)

     Checks if inputted username and password is associated with an account